 - Students who are noncompliant with treatment recommendations

-- Students who have previously completed individual therapy or exhausted eligibility for group therapy
+- Students who have recently completed a full course of individual therapy or exhausted eligibility for group therapy at the Counseling Center

 - Students and families who bring treatment requirements that have a time frame, a number of appointments, and other restricting factors that are not available through counseling services

-Services that are not available through counseling services:
+Services that are not available at the Counseling Center:

 - Mandated or court ordered assessments and/or treatment